-- Real Estate First mortgages are primarily secured by first liens on residential real estate. - Auto New or used vehicles. - Business loans considered collateral dependent are primarily secured by accounts receivable, inventory and equipment. - Commercial Real Estate Other are primarily secured by office and industrial buildings, warehouses, retail shopping facilities and various special purpose properties.
+- Real estate First mortgages are primarily secured by first liens on residential real estate. - Real estate Junior mortgages are primarily secured by first and junior liens on residential real estate. - Auto New or used vehicles. - Business loans considered collateral dependent are primarily secured by accounts receivable, inventory and equipment. - Commercial real estate Are primarily secured by office and industrial buildings, warehouses, retail shopping facilities and various special purpose properties.

-Management evaluates all collectively evaluated loans using the weighted average remaining life (WARM) methodology.
+Management evaluates all collectively evaluated loans with the exception of credit cards using the weighted average remaining life (WARM) methodology.
+Management uses the probability of default methodology to evaluate credit cards.
 The WARM methodology applies calculated quarterly net loss rates to collectively evaluated loan pools on a periodic basis based on the estimated remaining life of each pool.
 The estimated losses under the remaining life methodology are then adjusted for qualitative factors deemed appropriate by management.
+The probability of default methodology applies a calculated loss probability that is calculated by nCino using macro economic factors along with loan level risk factors.
+In addition to the probability of default the loss given default is calculated based on the collateral value.

 The Credit Union excludes accrued interest receivable from the amortized cost basis of loans when estimating credit losses and when presenting required disclosures in the financial statements.
-Accrued interest on loans totaling \$372,615 at December 31, 2023 was excluded from the amortized cost basis of loans.
+Accrued interest on loans totaling \$573,821 at December 31, 2024 was excluded from the amortized cost basis of loans.